PaulBone/mfcgi/README.md

 Copyright (c) 2014, Paul Bone

-Distributed under the terms of the BSD 3-clause license, see [LICENSE].
+Distributed under the terms of the BSD 3-clause license, see [LICENSE](LICENSE).

 + mfcgi.m